Constitutional Declaration of the Syrian Arab Republic: Criticism

 The Syrian Democratic Council delivered sharp criticism, claiming that al-Sharaa was repeating Assad's constitutional approach.
 The council declared the document illegitimate and inconsistent with previously negotiated agreements between al-Sharaa and Syrian Democratic Forces leadership.
 They warned of increased violence, sectarianism, and authoritarianism in Syria.
-They specifically warned that emphasizing Sharia law in governance could precipitate renewed instability throughout the country.
-Authorities in the mostly Kurdish Democratic Autonomous Administration of North and East Syria (DAANES) rejected the declaration for failing to acknowledge Syria's diverse ethnic composition.
-Their criticism focused on the document's perceived continuation of Ba'athist policies through different means and its inadequate recognition of the country's diverse demographic components.
+They specifically warned that emphasizing sharia in governance could precipitate renewed instability.
+Authorities in the mostly Kurdish Democratic Autonomous Administration of North and East Syria (DAANES) rejected the declaration.
+Their criticism focused on the document's perceived continuation of Ba'athist policies through different means and its inadequate recognition of Syria's ethnic and demographic diversity.
 The formal critique came just two days after DAANES had signed an agreement with Damascus's new authorities regarding integration into the Syrian state.
+Political analysts said that al-Sharaa consolidated his power by signing a constitutional declaration that granted sweeping powers to the presidency.

 Druze spiritual leader Hikmat al-Hijri characterized the transitional government as "extremist" and categorically rejected possibilities for consensus.
 Al-Hijri questioned the government's legitimacy and suggested it could face international justice proceedings following the massacres against Alawite civilians occurring concurrently with the ratification of the constitution.

+All powers are in the hands of the President at a time when we desperately need participatory decision-making.
+There is no true separation of powers—every authority is either controlled or appointed by Sharaa himself.